 Consider a Corny Perspective

-It’s easy to think of corn as being a natural food, but it’s something that has only recently been cultivated.
-The grains inside this leafy stalk wouldn’t be available if man hadn’t arranged it.
-But the dog food manufacturers favor corn since it’s an inexpensive grain compared to meat and quality protein.
+It’s easy to think of corn as a natural food, but it’s only recently been cultivated.
+This leafy stalk’s grains wouldn’t exist if man hadn’t arranged it.
+Dog food manufacturers favor corn since it’s an inexpensive grain compared to meat and quality protein.

-In truth, you shouldn’t be regularly feeding your best buddy corn even though it contains lots of fiber and some other nutrients.
-There’s been a push to have it taken out of dog foods which is a good indicator of it not being the best food for them!
+In truth, you shouldn’t be regularly feeding your buddy corn even though it contains fiber and some other nutrients.
+There’s been a push to have it taken out of dog foods.

 Canines & Corn-on-the-Cob